Randomized matrix-free quadrature: unified and uniform bounds for stochastic Lanczos quadrature and the kernel polynomial method: Introduction

-Here \( \ff{\:\cdot\:}{s} \) is an operator such that \( \ff{f}{s} \) is a polynomial approximation to $f$ of degree at most \( s \); e.g. the degree $s$ polynomial interpolant at a given set of $s+1$ nodes.
-The exact choice of \( \ff{\:\cdot\:}{s} \) is indicated by the parameter ``\( \:\circ\: \)'' which encompasses many sub-parameters of specific algorithms; e.g. the set of interpolation nodes to be used.
-In particular, as we expand on below, both SLQ and KPM can be obtained by particular choices of ``\( \:\circ\: \)''.
+The exact choice of \( \ff{\:\cdot\:}{s} \) is indicated by the parameter ``\( \:\circ\: \)'' which encompasses many sub-parameters of specific algorithms.
+In particular, as we expand on in \cref{sec:quadrature}, both SLQ and KPM can be obtained by particular choices of ``\( \:\circ\: \)''.
 Since integrals of polynomials against \( \Psi \) can be evaluated exactly using just the moments of \( \Psi \), such an integral is easily evaluated from the moments of \( \Psi \).
-Thus, we arrive at the prototypical algorithm considered in this paper: \begin{labelalgorithm}[H]{protoalg}{protoalg}{Prototypical randomized matrix free quadrature}